 Warren's response was that uniformed Officers would be just as effective and he declined Monro's request for more detectives.
-Following a further disagreement with Warren Monro resigned on August 31st 1888, he day of the first definite Jack the Ripper murder, that of Mary Nichols.
+Following a further disagreement with Warren Monro resigned, and left his post on August 31st 1888, the day of the first definite Jack the Ripper murder, that of Mary Nichols.

 As the detectives began their investigation into the Jack the Ripper murders, their morale had been severely sapped by James Monro's resignation.